w-yeehong/tp/docs/DeveloperGuide.md

 * Option 1: Do not change the `editRoomCommand` Allowing the users to change room numbers will give the user more power in customising the rooms.
-However, this option introduced a bug into the system that could not be easily resolved unless we changed our entire implementation of `initroomCommand`.
+However, this option introduced a bug into the system that could not be easily resolved unless we changed our entire implementation of `InitRoomCommand`.

-* Option 2: Remove `editRoomCommand` ability to change room number and rename it to `allocateRoomCommand` Removing the `editRoomCommand` to change room number is much more time-efficient compared to changing the entire implementation of `initRoomCommand`.
+* Option 2: Remove `editRoomCommand` ability to change room number and rename it to `AllocateRoomCommand` Removing the `editRoomCommand` to change room number is much more time-efficient compared to changing the entire implementation of `InitRoomCommand`.
 We also decided that there should be no reason that a user would need to change the room number.
-Renaming the method to `allocateRoomCommand` would provide more clarity for the method.
+Renaming the method to `AllocateRoomCommand` would provide more clarity for the method.

 Ultimately, we decided on Option 2.
 This is because keeping `editRoomCommand` would lead to a large consumption of time to redesign the system.
 In order to not stray from our schedule, we have to remove `editRoomCommand` to ensure that we can develop the other features on time.
-`InitRoom`.
-Furthermore, to solve the bug that was introduced, we would have to store the count of the number of times `InitRoom` was called.
+Furthermore, to solve the bug that was introduced, we would have to store the count of the number of times `InitRoomCommand` was called.
 This would cause us to store information in another `.json` file which is unnecessary.
 Therefore, we decided that the forgoing a small function like this would be a better choice.

+_Written by Mingde_

 #### Proposed Implementation